casadi/howto/README.md

-This how-to shows you how to interface your own solver to casadi.
+Goal: show how to interface your own solver via c++, producing a plugin library

 Step 1.
 Obtain a binary build of CasADi from http://files.casadi.org